- Latin America

 - Job Search Guidance

 One Indecisive College Grad’s Journey to the Adventure of a Lifetime in Israel

-By: Taylor Karnilaw
+Written by: Taylor Karnilaw

 I was approaching the end of my college career and was feeling as many other soon to be college graduates, like I had absolutely no idea what I wanted to do.
 My parents were pressuring me to apply to graduate school, and every single day of the summer, I would come home with a new idea of what I was going to be when I “grew up”, whatever that means.
 I cycled through the standard combinations; going to school to get an MBA, being a social worker, working as a lawyer, and the list continues.
 After another day of frantic searching, I came across International TEFL Academy’s website and felt like I finally had found something that made sense for myself.

 I was attending Soka University of America, a liberal arts university that placed a large emphasis on being a contributive member of the global community.
 Being a part of this environment and community had greatly expanded my perspective, and I now felt a calling to not only live abroad but to contribute to the community I was with and to really live there and understand a culture different than my own.